CloudBotIRC/CloudBot/README.md

 `sudo apt-get install pip`

 For `.spell` to work, we also need a library called `Enchant`.
-On Debian based systems, install with
+On Debian based systems, install it with:

 `sudo apt-get install python-enchant`

 In addition, for `.whois` to work optimally, you must have `whois` installed.
-Again, on Debian based systems, install it with
+Again, on Debian based systems, install it with:

 `sudo apt-get install whois`

 If you are a user of another Linux disto, use your package manager to install the dependencies, or, for other operating systems,  use **Google** to locate source packages you can install.

-Once you have installed the required dependencies, run the wrapper
+Once you have installed the required dependencies, run the wrapper:

 `./cloudbot`

 It will generate a default config for you.
-Once you have edited the config, run it again with
+Once you have edited the config, run it again with:

 `./cloudbot`